hazeez/study/docs/statistics/hypothesis_testing_03.md

 #### What is given?

-From the problem, first we need to understand if the given problem belongs to which category of tests - Z or t.
+From the problem, first, we need to understand if the given problem belongs to which category of tests - Z or t.

 The average sale is provided $\mu	= 100$.
 Sample is $n = 25$.
 Recent sales data (sample)  is given - ie. average sale $\bar{x} =  130$.